Zymer Bytyqi

-Zymer Bytyqi (born 11 September 1996) is a professional footballer who plays as a winger.
+Zymer Bytyqi (born 11 September 1996) is a professional footballer who plays as a winger for Kristiansund.
 Born in Belgium, he represents the Kosovo national team.

 He previously played for Sandnes Ulf and Red Bull Salzburg, and became the youngest player that has ever played in the Norwegian top league when he made his first-team debut in 2012 (the record has since been broken by Martin Ødegaard).